 The advanced method uses a direct fit between the screw and the motor.
-In this scenario, the screw is inserted into a hollow shaft within the motor and then affixed with a laser weld on the motor’s back.
+In this scenario, the screw is inserted into a hollow shaft within the motor and then permanently fixed near the back of the motor using an industrial adhesive.
 This method ensures:

 - fewer components

 - highest accuracy alignment possible

 Selection of motor type and design

 Linear actuators come with a choice of motor options, with the most common being open loop steppers, closed loop steppers containing either a board mounted control or smart stepper, or brushless DC (BLDC) motors.
 Each has its own performance proposition regarding speeds and load capabilities, and each comes with their own set of pros and cons around cost, integration, and control.

 Typical general-purpose motors use a wavy washer to hold bearings and the assembly in place.
 While they are usually adequate for rotary applications, wavy washers can cause small amounts of axial or linear play, resulting in inaccuracies of linear position.
 To alleviate this, one or both of two elements can be modified in the design.
 Larger bearings can be inserted to increase the thrust load capability of the assembly, and a spanner nut can be added and adjusted to a predetermined torque specification to take the play out of the system.

 Choice of control options